hfcintergalactic/ApplicationDevelopmentInPython/assignments/set5.md

 Your calculator will implement the least common multiple function for positive even numbers.
 Your function will be provided two integers and should return one integer.

-You may choose to use the *lcm* function in [code/arith.py](https://github.com/hogeschool/Keuzevak-IADIP/blob/master/code/arith.py) as a starting point.

 (5) Calculate
 -------------